Botany and Plant Pathology (BOT)

 BOT 332, LABORATORY TECHNIQUES IN PLANT BIOLOGY, 3 Credits

-Laboratory experiences in the manipulation and observation of physiological processes in plant systems.
-Analysis and interpretation of physiological data generated in experimentation with plant systems.
-Training in basic laboratory skills, including the principles and procedures involved in the use of common items of laboratory instrumentation.
-Lab.
+Emphasizes laboratory experiences in the manipulation and observation of the genomic, cell and molecular processes in plant systems.
+Analyzes and interprets experimental data generated in plant systems.
+Focuses on training in basic laboratory skills, including the principles and procedures involved in the use of common items of laboratory instrumentation.

 Available via Ecampus